York City Kit

 The biggest change during this era was the introduction of shirt sponsorship, first allowed by The Football Association in 1977.
 Kettering Town were the first club to wear a sponsor’s name on their shirt.

-It should be noted that City’s club sponsor was Newitts and the team were pictured wearing shirts with their name on the front in various team photos from 1981 but for many years thought to have never been worn in a competitive game.
+It should be noted that City’s club sponsor was Newitts and the team were pictured wearing shirts with their name on the front in various team photos from 1981.
+For many years thought to have never been worn in a competitive game.
 However Paul Bowser noted (26/12/2022 programme) noted a white shirt with a Newitts sponsorship logo was worn at Aldershot in October 1981.
-In 1981, City's shirt supplier, Admiral went into receivership, so for the 1982/3 season, Le Coq Sportif became the manufacturer before Hobott, a little known Sheffield based sportswear manufacturer supplied shirts for the next 3 seasons, an era which first saw replica shirts sold in the club shop.
+In 1981, City's shirt supplier, Admiral went into receivership.
+For the 1981/2 season, Le Coq Sportif were the shirt manufacturer, a hastily arranged deal after preferred supplier LCS withdrew at the last minute as they couldn’t supply children shirt sizes.
+They were followed by Hobott, a little known Sheffield based sportswear manufacturer who supplied shirts for the next 3 seasons, an era which first saw replica shirts sold in the club shop.

 The 1985 "Arsenal" shirt featured white sleeves and a white flash across the upper body.